David Garside: Notable innovations

 To address the deficiencies of the air-cooled Norton Wankel engine, Garside went on to develop SPARCS (self-pressurising-air rotor cooling system), a system that utilises self-pressurising blow-by gases as a cooling medium, absorbing higher levels of heat from the engine core and dispersing the heat by means of an external heat exchanger.
 This system provides superior heat rejection than standard air cooling methods.
+The SPARCS system also enables much lower friction losses than either an oil-cooled Wankel engine or a conventional internal combustion piston engine.

 In addition to SPARCS, Garside also filed a patent in 2011 to develop a rotary exhaust expander unit or CREEV (compound rotary engine for electric vehicles) for use with Wankel rotary engines.
 The CREEV system acts as an ‘exhaust reactor’ by consuming unburned exhaust products while expansion occurs, reducing overall emissions and improving thermal efficiency.

 In 2015, David Garside signed a licensing agreement with UK Midlands based engineers Advanced Innovative Engineering (UK) Ltd for exclusive use of his patents in their next generation Wankel rotary engines.

 Aero-engine derivative

 The Norton Wankel engine was further developed at Staverton airport into the MidWest aero-engine.
 The MidWest engine's output increased from BSA's 85 bhp to nearly 110 bhp by improving volumetric efficiency.
 This was achieved by feeding pressurised air to cool the rotors which was then dumped overboard (rather than fed to the combustion chambers); the engine received a fuel-air mixture with cool ambient air.
+MidWest also successfully replaced the Tillotson carburetors used by Norton with an electronic fuel-injection system.
+This worked well, thereby obviating the need for any "carb heat" provision.
+The Midwest engine was fitted to at least two ARV Super2 aircraft.